 4. Pick the right vacuum power setting (you know why)

 We've all gone for 'power mode' and watched the hallway rug disappear up the tube.
 You know what we're talking about: delicate setting for unfixed or flimsy materials; power mode for fixed carpets; beater bar 'on' when you need to give that grime an extra nudge upwards.
+Using the different settings is how your vacuum was intended to be used, so put them to good work.

 5. Do your attachment work first (working high to low)